lucamignatti/pulsar/README.md

 `Pulsar` is a modular Rocket League bot platform built around a high-throughput C++ training runtime and a thin Python evaluation/visualization layer.

+The current online training path is a single-process, synchronous PPO loop backed by a batched `RocketSim` collector.
+It includes hard-legality action masking, frozen-policy self-play with Elo evaluation, expanded per-update timing metrics, and GPU execution.

 ## Design Goals

  - Fast vectorized C++ trainer